huahaiy/talks/conj2018/PITCHME.md

 - Easy to build rigid/brittle systems
 - Hard for humans to think like machines
-- Both are fixable with *enough* human efforts
+- Fixable with *enough* human efforts

 ---